-The Sub-Fund invests mainly in equities of companies incorporated anywhere in the world including emerging markets, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
+The Sub-Fund invests mainly in equities of companies incorporated in the developed markets of the European Economic and Monetary Union (the "EMU"), while promoting ESG characteristics within the meaning of Article 8 of SFDR.
 The ESG characteristics promoted by the Sub-Fund are as follows:

-- 1. Active consideration of low carbon intensity investments compared to the Reference Performance Benchmark. - 2.
-Responsible business practices in accordance with UN Global Compact Principles. - 3.
-Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 4.
-Active consideration of environmental issues through engagement and proxy voting. - 5.
+- 1. Active consideration of low carbon intensity investments and higher ESG scores compared to the Reference Performance Benchmark. - 2.
+Identification and analysis of a company's environmental and social characteristics including, but not limited to, physical risks of climate change and human capital management. - 3.
+Responsible business practices in accordance with UN Global Compact Principles. - 4.
+Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 5.
+Active consideration of environmental issues through engagement and proxy voting. - 6.
 Exclusion of controversial weapons and other Excluded Activities.